datapimp/luca/README.md

 `rails generate luca:application <app_name>`
 This will generate a controller, view, route, and the Luca application structure under assets/javascripts/<app_name>

+## Contributing
+You will need to run 'rake release:all' to compile/minify the asset which gets released.

 ## Thanks To
 @tjbladez, @grilix, @nick-desteffen